ReaperOAK/food-price-app/documentation.md

 ## 📋 Project Overview

-The Food Price App provides real-time egg price information across different cities and states in India.
-It offers comprehensive features including:
+The Food Price App provides comprehensive egg price information across different cities and states in India.
+It offers a rich set of features including:

-- 📊 Real-time price tracking
+- 📊 Real-time price tracking with daily NECC updates
+- 📈 Interactive price visualization with charts and graphs
+- 💰 Multi-format pricing (per piece, tray, bulk packages)
-- 📈 Historical data analysis
+- 📊 Historical trend analysis and price comparisons
+- 📱 Mobile-responsive design for all devices
+- 🔍 SEO-optimized with structured data (Schema.org)
-- 📝 Educational blogs about egg markets
+- 📝 Educational blogs about egg markets and trends
 - 📱 Visual web stories for enhanced engagement
+- 🏢 Special wholesale rates for bulk buyers
+- 🔄 Dynamic content updates with pagination
+- 📊 Sortable and filterable data tables
+- 🔍 City and state-wise price navigation

 ## 🗂️ Directory Structure